What does it mean to be a Congregational Protestant?

 - Historical Roots: Congregationalism emerged from the Puritan movement in 16th and 17th century England, as dissenters sought to “purify” the Church of England from what they saw as remaining Catholic practices and hierarchical structures.
 The Pilgrims who sailed to America on the Mayflower were early Congregationalists, and their philosophy significantly influenced early American democratic institutions, particularly in New England.

-While independent, we often engage in wider associations (i.e. the UCC is our source for ordained ministry) or fellowships with other Congregational churches for mutual support, discussion, and shared missionary efforts, these associations are typically advisory and do not hold authority over the autonomous local congregations.
+We engage in wider associations (i.e. the UCC is our source for ordained ministry) and fellowship with other Congregational churches for mutual support, discussion, and shared missionary efforts.
+These associations are typically advisory and do not hold authority over the local congregation.We are one of the 570 congregations that are part of the Southern New England Conference of the United Church of Christ, which is part of The United Church of Christ and its 5,000 congregations nationwide.

 Enough of the history lesson?
 What can you expect on Sunday Morning?
 Well I’m glad you asked that.
 Click here to find out!